bluemelodia/PhotoDex/README.md

 		    Enter your impossible-to-attain ideal size: 500
 		    Do you want them short or skinny? ('H' - height/'W' - width): W

-    Protocol 'T': Detecting and translating text in photos (coming soon) Protocol 'W': Analyzing screenshots of workout machines and generating a report (coming soon)

 Research Notes: <br />
 Due to limitations in face detection algorithms, Protocol 'F' does not have a 100% accuracy rate.